 1. Dawn Dish Soap

-Specially designed to break down oily and greasy gunks from dishes, the blue bottle of dawn dish soap also lifts stubborn oil stains from garments as well.
+Specially designed to break down oily and greasy gunks from dishes, the blue bottle of dawn dish soap also lifts stubborn oil stains from garments.
 Remember, this method is only suitable for only cotton and poly-cotton cloths.

 Begin the cleaning task by pouring 2-3 drops of dish soap on the stain, rub it with an old toothbrush, and leave it for 5-10 minutes.
 Then, rinse the outfit with water and toss it in the washing machine, wash it as you usually do, and dry it properly.
 Repeat the steps if needed.

-Besides a kitchen staple, vinegar gives you sparkling clean clothes in no time by disintegrating old oil-based stains, all thanks to its mildly acidic properties.
-Plus, this miraculous liquid deodorizes clothes as well.
+Besides being a kitchen staple, vinegar gives sparkling clean clothes by disintegrating old oil-based stains, thanks to its mildly acidic properties.
+Plus, this miraculous liquid deodorizes garments as well.